 But first, you need to create your website and most importantly, you need to find ways how to let people know about your new website.

-The best way is that people go to search engines like google, they put some keywords and your page shows up on the 1st page.
+The best way is that people to go to search engines like Google, they put some keywords and your page shows up on the 1st page.

 Would not be that awesome?